gtromano/DeCAFS/README.tex.md

 ## Introduction

-`l2-fpop` is a `c++` implementation for `R` of the l2-fpop algorithm for performing optimal multiple changepoint detection on some ill-conditioned problems such as detecting a change in mean of the distribution of a Random Walk or on a AR process or both for a stream of univariate data.
+`DeCAFS` is a `c++` implementation for `R` of the DeCAFS algorithm for performing optimal multiple changepoint detection on detecting the change in mean in presence of autocorrelation or random fluctuations in the data sequence.

 ### The model